jacobpuente/jacobpuente.github.io/projects/waterlevelindicator.md

   <img width="200px" src="../img/Screenshot 2025-09-03 165347.png" class="img-thumbnail" >
 </div>

-This proof of concept project was developed during a hackathon at Leeward Community College, where I served as the lead programmer.
-The goal was to improve the user experience of a water dispensing machine by providing a clear, visual indication of the water level.
-We achieved this by integrating a water level sensor and LED lights into the water container.
-When the water level falls below a set threshold (0.036 inches), the LEDs automatically turn on, signaling the user to refill the container.
-Once the water level rises above the threshold, the LEDs turn off.
-This system prevents both underfilling and overfilling, making the process more efficient and intuitive for users.
-The setup is simple, effective, and easy to implement.
+The Water Level Indicator project was a proof-of-concept submission for a hackathon during my Spring 2025 semester at Leeward Community College.
+During the initial drafting stages, I was voted in as the lead programmer because I had the most coding experience on the team.
+The goal of the project was to improve the user experience of a water dispensing machine by providing a clear, visual indication of the water level.

+Of course, installing such a device was outside the scope of the 1-week timeframe, so it was decided that it would be submitted as a proof-of-concept instead of a prototype.
+To demonstrate the validity of our project, we configured the water sensor to detect when the water level fell below a threshold of 0.036 inches.
+Once this event occurs, the LEDs in the computer motherboard automatically turn on, signaling the user to refill the container.
+This LED system was designed to prevent both underfilling and overfilling by clearly alerting the user when the water level is low.

-Here is the code that shows how we read values from the water sensor:
+Here is the code showing how the water sensor operated:

 ```cpp
 import time